exalearn/ExaMol/docs/components/select.rst

 Selectors employ a batching strategy to work with very large search spaces.

-Start the selection process by creating the Selector, updating it with the current database and objective function (i.e., recipe), then signaling that it should prepare to receive batches.
+Start the selection process by creating the Selector then updating it with the current database and objective function (i.e., recipe).

 .. code-block:: python

     selector = GreedySelector(to_select=2, maximize=True)
     selector.update(database, recipe)
-    selector.start_gathering()

 The Selector can then receive new predictions as a list of "keys" that define which computation associated with a list of of predictions from a machine learning model.